whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Imagine going through a process where your nation chooses a leader, and people like Jesus Christ or Martin Luther King Jr are selected!

 Imagine finding your childhood innocence again, joyfully offering your deepest love in each moment surrounded by other people giving theirs.
 Because of course no one loses their innocence.
-When people embrace shame, low self-worth, selfishness, and other hurtful qualities, and learn to hold back their deepest love, _people forget their innocence_.
+When people embrace hurtful qualities like shame, low self-worth, or selfishness, and learn to hold back their deepest love, _people forget their innocence_.

 And anything that's been forgotten can be remembered again...

 Can you imagine if people took care of their neighborhoods instead of letting it get trashy, as people with dignity and self-respect likewise respect the space where they live?

-Imagine working with your neighbors to take care of everybody's needs together, so you need not worry about health care, retirement, having enough to eat or having shelter?
+Imagine working with your neighbors to take care of everybody's needs together, so you need not worry about health care, retirement, having enough to eat or having shelter.

 And you wouldn't need to work an unsatisfying job to maybe have enough money to pay for it all!